eclipse-vertx/vert.x/new/core_manual_java.md

     request.response.putTrailer('Some-Trailer', 'some value');

-If you wish to add several trailers in one operation, just call `putTrailers` with a hash of the trailers:
+If you wish to add several trailers in one operation, just call `putAllTrailers` passing in a `java.util.Map` of the trailers.

-    request.response.putTrailers({ 'Some-Trailer' : 'some value', 'Some-Other-Trailer': 'wibble'});
+    request.response.putAllTrailers(trailers);

 ### Serving files directly disk

 If you were writing a web server, one way to serve a file from disk would be to open it as an `AsyncFile` and pump it to the HTTP response.
 Or you could load it it one go using the file system API and write that to the HTTP response.

-Alternatively, vert.x provides a method which allows you to send serve a file from disk to HTTP response in one operation.
+Alternatively, vert.x provides a method which allows you to send serve a file from disk to an HTTP response in one operation.
 Where supported by the underlying operating system this may result in the OS directly transferring bytes from the file to the socket without being copied through userspace at all, and as such maybe highly efficient.

 To do this use the `sendfile` function on the HTTP response.
 Here's a simple HTTP web server that serves static files from the local `web` directory:

-    var server = new vertx.HttpServer();
+    HttpServer server = new HttpServer();

-    server.requestHandler(function(req) {
+    server.requestHandler(new Handler<HttpServerRequest>() {
+        public void handle(HttpServerRequest req) {
-      var file = '';
+          String file = "";
-      if (req.path == '/') {
+          if (req.path.equals("/")) {
-        file = 'index.html';
+            file = "index.html";
-      } else if (req.path.indexOf('..') == -1) {
+          } else if (!req.path.contains("..")) {
             file = req.path;
           }
-      req.response.sendFile('web/' + file);
+          req.response.sendFile("web/" + file);
+        }
-    }).listen(8080, 'localhost');
+    }).listen(8080, "localhost");

 *Note: If you use `sendfile` while using HTTPS it will copy through userspace, since if the kernel is copying data directly from disk to socket it doesn't give us an opportunity to apply any encryption.*

 **If you're going to write web servers using vert.x be careful that users cannot exploit the path to access files outside the directory from which you want to serve them.**